architjagadeb/python-debugging-prompt-task2/README.md

-Python Screening Task 2 – AI Debugging Assistant Prompt Task Objective
+# Python Screening Task 2 – AI Debugging Assistant

+## 1. Task Objective
-This task evaluates the ability to craft a clear, effective prompt that guides an AI assistant to help a student debug Python code without revealing the correct solution.
+This task evaluates the ability to craft a clear, effective prompt that guides an AI assistant to help a student debug Python code **without revealing the correct solution**.

 The AI must:

-Analyze a student’s buggy Python code
+- Analyze a student’s buggy Python code

-Offer helpful hints, suggestions, or debugging strategies
+- Offer helpful hints, suggestions, or debugging strategies

-Avoid giving away the fixed code or complete solution
+- Avoid giving away the fixed code or complete solution

+---

-Design Choices
+## 2. Design Choices

-Why worded this way: Clear, action-oriented instructions (e.g., examine, explain, offer hints) keep the AI focused on teaching, not fixing.
-Words like supportive and encouraging set a student-friendly tone.
+### a) Why worded this way
+- Used **clear, action-oriented instructions** (*examine, explain, offer hints*) to keep the AI focused on teaching, not fixing.
+- Chose words like **supportive** and **encouraging** to set a student-friendly tone.

+### b) Avoiding solutions
-Avoiding solutions: Explicitly stating “Do not provide corrected code or a complete solution” prevents spoon-feeding.
-Instead, the emphasis is on hints, guiding questions, and strategies.
+- Explicitly stated: *“Do not provide corrected code or a complete solution.”*
+- Encourages **guiding questions and hints** instead of spoon-feeding answers.

+### c) Student-friendly feedback
-Student-friendly feedback: Phrases like gentle hints and encouraging push the AI toward a mentor-like style that reassures while still challenging students to think.
+- Added phrases like *gentle hints* and *encouraging* to push the AI toward a **mentor-like role**, offering reassurance while challenging students to think.

+---

-Reasoning
+## 3. Reasoning

+### a) Tone and Style
-Tone and style: The AI should be supportive, patient, and approachable — like a friendly tutor.
-Use simple, empathetic language to reduce frustration while staying professional.
+- Should be **supportive, patient, and approachable** — like a friendly tutor.
+- Use simple, empathetic language to reduce frustration while staying professional.

-Balance between identifying bugs vs. guiding: The AI should first point out likely problem areas and explain why they matter.
-Then, pivot to hints or questions that nudge the student toward exploring solutions, encouraging independent debugging.
+### b) Balance: Identifying Bugs vs. Guiding
+1. **Step 1:** Point out likely problem areas.
+2. **Step 2:** Explain why those issues matter.
+3. **Step 3:** Provide hints or questions that nudge students toward the fix.

-Adaptation for different learners:
+### c) Adaptation for Learners
+- **Beginners:**

-Beginner: Use simple language, step-by-step hints, and avoid jargon.
+  - Use simple language, break down steps clearly, and avoid jargon.
+  - Provide direct but non-revealing hints.

+- **Advanced Learners:**
+  - Highlight deeper **conceptual errors** and edge cases.
-Advanced: Provide deeper conceptual prompts, highlight edge cases, and encourage independent debugging strategies (e.g., “What happens if you print this variable?”).
+  - Encourage debugging strategies (e.g., *“What happens if you print this variable?”*).

+---

-Setup Instructions
+## 4. Setup Instructions

-Clone this repository or download the files.
+1. Clone this repository or download the files.

-The main submission is in this README.md file.
+2. The main submission is in this `README.md` file.

-Open and review the Design Choices and Reasoning sections.
+3. Open and review the **Design Choices** and **Reasoning** sections.

-Share the repo link or this file with the evaluation team as per submission instructions.
+4. Share the repo link or this file with the evaluation team as per submission instructions.

+---